Logo

 • Increase the attendees’ productivity and satisfaction

-• Ensure the training is quality and examine the instructors and the trainees.
+• Ensure the training is of high quality and examine the instructors and the trainees.

 See Related: Tips for College Students Taking Surveys